RyanGlScott/RyanGlScott.github.io/_posts/2018-03-04-how-quantifiedconstraints-can-let-us-put-join-back-in-monad.md

   bad = coerce (bad :: Int -> Inspect Int)
 {% endhighlight %}

 That's it!
-Now, the typechecker will be unable conclude that `Coercible (Inspect Int) (Inspect Age)` holds, and thus the typechecker will reject this code.
+Now, the typechecker will be unable to conclude that `Coercible (Inspect Int) (Inspect Age)` holds, and thus the typechecker will reject this code.